Sons of Liberty

 In popular thought, the Sons of Liberty was a formal underground organization with recognized members and leaders.
-More likely, the name was an underground term for any men resisting new Crown taxes and laws.
-The well-known label allowed organizers to make or create anonymous summons to a Liberty Tree, "Liberty Pole", or other public meeting-place.
-Furthermore, a unifying name helped to promote inter-Colonial efforts against Parliament and the Crown's actions.
+More likely, the name was an underground term for any men resisting the new Crown taxes and laws.
+The well-known label allowed organizers to make or create an anonymous summons to a Liberty Tree, "Liberty Pole", or other public meeting-place.
+Furthermore, a unifying name helped to promote inter-colonial efforts against Parliament and the Crown's actions.
 Their motto became "No taxation without representation."

 History

-In 1765, the British government needed money to afford the 10,000 officers and soldiers living in the colonies, and intended that the colonists living there should contribute.
-The British passed a series of taxes aimed at the colonists, and many of the colonists refused to pay certain taxes; they argued that they should not be held accountable for taxes which were decided upon without any form of their consent through a representative.
+In 1765, the British government, already deeply indebted from the Seven Years' War, stationed an army of 10,000 officers and soldiers, and intended that the American colonists contribute financially to that force.
+The American colonies had been the theater of related French and Indian War.
+The British passed a series of taxes aimed at the colonists, but many refused to pay, arguing that they should not be held accountable for taxes that were decided upon without any form of their consent through a representative.
 This became commonly known as "No Taxation without Representation."
-Parliament insisted on its right to rule the colonies despite the fact that the colonists had no representative in Parliament.
+Parliament claimed authority to rule the colonies, even though the colonists had no representative in Parliament.
 The most incendiary tax was the Stamp Act of 1765, which caused a firestorm of opposition through legislative resolutions (starting in the colony of Virginia), public demonstrations, threats, and occasional hurtful losses.

-The name is presumed to have been inspired by the phrase's use in a pro-American, anti-taxation speech in the House of Commons on February 6, 1765, by Irish MP Isaac Barré.
+The name is presumed to have been inspired by the phrase's use in a pro-American, anti-taxation speech in the House of Commons on February 6, 1765, by Irish-born MP Isaac Barré, a British veteran of the Seven Years' War.

+Anderson, Fred.
+Crucible of War: The Seven Years' War and the Fate of the British Empire, 1754-1766.
+New York: Vintage Books 2020, 643-44, n.3 A precursor of the Sons of Liberty in Boston was the Loyal Nine, which burned effigies of Stamp Act commissioner Andrew Oliver in Boston on August 14, 1765.
+When he did not resign, the group escalated to burning down his office building.
+Even after he resigned, they almost destroyed the whole house of his close associate, Lieutenant Governor Thomas Hutchinson.
+It is believed that the Sons of Liberty did this to excite the lower classes and get them actively involved in rebelling against the authorities.
+Their actions made many of the stamp distributors resign in fear.